PCrnjak/PAROL6-Desktop-robot-arm/README.md

 # Support the project

-All the code and STL files needed to build the robot are Open source and free to all and I would like to keep it that way, so any help in terms of donations, advice, or contribution is really appreciated.
+All the code and STL files needed to build the robot are Open source and free to all and I would like to keep it that way.
+Any help in terms of donations, advice, or contribution is really appreciated.
 Thank you!